-(a) A one-door policy shall be implemented by revising and
+(a) A one-door policy shall be implemented by revising and updating the existing information system of the Commission to guarantee the rights of the citizens to receive information relating to elections.

-- updating the existing information system of the Commission to guarantee the rights of the citizens to receive information relating to elections. - (b) Modern technology shall be used to manage and make the collection, accumulation, processing, analysis, production and distribution of information regarding elections more effective. - (c) Media and information shall be categorised and selected based on the area, type, reach, media and time, after analysis of the information and messages disseminated by the Commission. - (d) Publishable information and meaningful messages shall be published in the national dailies at the central level and local newspapers at the local level. - (e) Audio information relating to election shall be broadcast via Radio Nepal and the FM/ Radios operating at the national and local level. - (f) Audio-visual matter shall be broadcast via Nepal Television and other TV networks operating at the national and local level. - (g) For publication of the Commission's information weeklies, fortnightlies, monthlies, tri-monthlies, half-yearly, annual reports, calendars, pocket calendars etc., publication criteria shall be based on separate guidelines. based on their characteristics such as readership numbers. area, originality, relevance, economy of costs, number of copies, regularity of publications, distribution systems, etc.
+- (b) Modern technology shall be used to manage and make the collection, accumulation, processing, analysis, production and distribution of information regarding elections more effective. - (c) Media and information shall be categorised and selected based on the area, type, reach, media and time, after analysis of the information and messages disseminated by the Commission. - (d) Publishable information and meaningful messages shall be published in the national dailies at the central level and local newspapers at the local level. - (e) Audio information relating to election shall be broadcast via Radio Nepal and the FM/ Radios operating at the national and local level. - (f) Audio-visual matter shall be broadcast via Nepal Television and other TV networks operating at the national and local level. - (g) For publication of the Commission's information in weeklies, fortnightlies, monthlies, tri-monthlies, half-yearly, annual calendars, reports, pocket calendars etc., publication criteria shall be based on separate guidelines. based their on characteristics such as readership numbers, originality, area, relevance. economy of costs, number of copies, regularity of publications, distribution systems, etc.

-- (h) To publish or broadcast information and advertisements, modern technology, online portals and other social networks etc. shall also be used. - (i) Website. media centre. call centre. media monitoring, video conferencing etc. shall be established, operated and updated to effectively disseminate information on all election procedures for managing the elections. - (j) A Media Coordination Committee shall be established to coordinate and facilitate the analysis, coordination and control of information, messages and news published/ broadcast by the mass media during the election period. - (k) Appropriate training, seminars, interactions and other programmes shall be conducted for capacity building of the human resources involved with the information and communication management of the Commission, and those of the mass media. - Provisions shall be made to impart information in as many local languages as possible, coordination with local stakeholders. disseminate information and election messages even to the citizens of backward marginalised areas and the communities. - (m) An Election Education and Information centre shall he equipped with physical and technical infrastructure for the effective management of information compilation for the Commission. - (n) Essential coordination and cooperation shall be made with the national and international mass media to make the information and message flow more effective.
+- (h) To publish or broadcast information and advertisements, modern technology, online portals and other social networks etc. shall also be used. - (i) Website, media centre, call centre. media monitoring, video conferencing etc. shall be established, operated and updated to effectively disseminate information all election on procedures for managing the elections. - (j) A Media Coordination Committee shall be established to coordinate and facilitate the analysis, coordination and control of information, messages and news published/ broadcast by the mass media during the election period. - (k) Appropriate training, seminars, interactions and other programmes shall be conducted for capacity building of the human resources involved with the information and communication management of the Commission, and those of the mass media. - Provisions shall be made to (1)impart information in as many local languages possible, as in coordination with local stakeholders, to disseminate information and election messages even to the citizens of backward areas and the marginalised communities. - (m) An Election Education and Information centre be shall equipped with physical and technical infrastructure for the effective management of information compilation for the Commission. - (n) Essential coordination and cooperation shall be made with the national and international mass media to make the information and message flow more effective.